murphycj/AGFusion/README.md

 ![alt tag](https://github.com/murphycj/AGFusion/blob/master/agfusion/data/ENSMUST00000132176-ENSMUST00000002487-color.png)

-You can rescale the protein length so the images of two different fusions have appropriate relative lengths when plotted side by side:
+You can rescale the protein length so that images of two different fusions have appropriate relative lengths when plotted side by side:

 ```
 ./agfusion \